• ROENFR

 c) analyses, studies or syntheses regarding the issues established by the Plenary or the Executive Bureau of CES;

-d) proposals regarding certain issues of interest to the parties represented in CES and requesting initiatives from CES;
+d) proposals regarding certain issues that are of interest to the parties represented in CES and request the initiation of actions from CES;

-(2) The draft opinions of the committee can be of three types:
+(2) The draft opinions of the committee may be of three types:

 a) favorable opinion according to the model provided in Annex no. 5 a) – Favorable opinion of the specialized committee;